11 Easy Strategies to Choose the Perfect Private Practice Name

 - The National Depression Clinic

-And on the critical topic of branding, our article Your Therapy Brand Matters: A Powerful, Profitable and Heartfelt Strategy is a must-read because…
+On the critical topic of branding, our article Your Therapy Brand Matters: A Powerful, Profitable and Heartfelt Strategy is a must-read.

 “Whether you are deliberately constructing or practicing without brand awareness, you are actively building your brand.”

 This one is pretty self-explanatory.
 You are a mental health professional.
 You have to build trust from the get-go with clients.
 Know your client demographics and what will read as unprofessional, flippant, irreverent, or dismissive – and don’t go there.

 9. The Nevers

 1. Don’t Name a Practice After Yourself

 Many people consider this; after all, it’s great for the ego.
 But what does it tell a potential client about how you can help them?
 Is that scalable?
 And how much effort and money will you need to spend to become a household name?
 (Spoiler alert: A lot!)